Railroad shopmen: Labor process

 A variety of different craftspeople were needed for locomotive and car maintenance, including machinists and blacksmiths to fabricate and sustain metal parts, carpenters to produce and repair wooden interiors, and others.
 The stability of this employment seems to have varied in accordance with individual skill, with the employment of highly skilled mechanics relatively permanent, while less skilled shop hands and apprentices were put to work on a more transient basis.

 A situation of uneasiness and distrust existed on some railway lines between the centralized management of the company and the employees at the various local shops.
-The theft of brass and copper was perceived by some lines as commonplace; others saw periodic scandals in which company workers worked on their own personal projects on company time and with company raw materials, or in which local foremen absconded with company lumber and labor to improve their own homes.
+The theft of brass and copper was perceived by some lines as common; others saw periodic scandals in which company workers worked on their own personal projects on company time and with company raw materials or in which local foremen absconded with company lumber and labor to improve their own homes.